 To find vendor-specific documents, including pricing, forms, licenses, and other attachments, refer to the links to the individual vendor’s Master Blanket Purchase Order (MBPO) on the Vendor Information page, and follow these steps:

-On the Vendor Information page, under the Master Blanket Purchase Order number Column, select the applicable Purchase Order (PO) link.
+On the Vendor Information page, under the Master Blanket Purchase Order Number Column, select the applicable Purchase Order (PO) link.
 The Master Blanket Purchase Order (MBPO) opens for the selected PO.

 On the MBPO, scroll down to the Vendor Attachments section to find the vendor-specific documents.